 A worth-it spot for a destination run, an hour drive from Houston.
 There are six lakes and 37 miles of multi-use trails.
 Boardwalks, wetlands, woods, four different lake loops.
 And alligators!

-The signature run in Washington and one of the most memorable runs in the world.
+The signature run in Washington, D.C. and one of the most memorable runs in the world.
 Run on a packed dirt surface between the Capitol and the Lincoln Memorial.
-Also good at night.
+Add on with the Memorials Run to the Jefferson, FDR, and MLK memorials.

 A truly inspiring run, incorporating scenery, history, and beauty.
 The core “Memorial Run” incorporates the Washington Monument, and the Jefferson, FDR Memorial, and MLK Memorials.
 Catch during Cherry Blossoms!